Your Boys & Girls Club needs insurance.

-Boys & Girls Clubs like yours level the playing field for America’s children and teens, offering safer childhoods, activities, programs, and caring mentors.
+Boys & Girls Clubs like yours level the playing field for America’s children and teens, offering safer childhoods, life-ensuring programs, and caring mentors.

 Shouldn’t your insurance company see the opportunities you create for your community as an asset — not a liability?

-Just like you, Nonprofits Insurance Alliance (NIA) is a 501(c)(3) nonprofit.
-Who understands nonprofits better than another nonprofit?
+Nonprofits Insurance Alliance is a 501(c)(3) nonprofit, just like you.
+Who understands nonprofits like yours better than another nonprofit?

 Fair Pricing